Tricolor TV: Founding and early growth (2005–2011)

 National Satellite Company, CJSC was founded at 2005 and registered the trademark.
 It began test broadcast via Eutelsat W4 on the night of 1 October 2005.
 First of all, company solved the problem of broadcasting Russian TV channels, therefore new provider was named Tricolor TV (in association with Russian three-color flag).
 On 12 November Tricolor TV started full-time broadcasting.
 Subscribers gained access to five channels: Russia (it was rebranded as Russia-1 later), REN TV, Kultura (Russian culture, rebranded as Russia-K), DTV (this channel was rebranded as Peretz, Russian pepper) and TV-3 (broadcasts TV series in mystery, science fiction and fantasy genres).
 Broadcasting was free of charge and it made the provider popular and growing.

 For half a year, at May 2006 Tricolor TV was subscribed by 150 000 Russian householders.
 Free-of-charge package was increased to 14 channels, including Tricolor TV's infochannel.

-At February 2007, the number of subscribers was 500 thousand households.
+At February 2007 the number of subscribers was 500 thousand households.
 1 April 2007 Tricolor TV started broadcasting Channel One Russia and its sister channels: Telenyanya (now children's channel Carousel) and Dom Kino (Russian the house of cinema).

 At May 2007 Tricolor TV introduced commercial pack of channels.
 To this end, the satellite Eutelsat W4 was rented another transponder.
 The package includes 10 channels (later package Optimum).
 10 December 2007 the company began broadcasting in Siberia from satellite Bonum-1.
 1 March 2008 Tricolor TV began commercial broadcasting.
 Technology partners of Tricolor TV Siberia became Russian Satellite Communications Company and Harmonic Inc.

-At 2008, the number of Tricolor TV's subscribers exceeded 3 million.
+At 2008 the number of Tricolor TV's subscribers exceeded 3 million.
 The company has become a self-sustaining.
 17 January 2008 Tricolor TV signed a contract with STS channel and Domashny channel (Russian home channel).
 At July 2009, the number of subscribers Tricolor TV reached 5 million households and January 2010 – 6 million.

-At 2010, Tricolor TV started broadcasting new packages of channels: Super Optimum (a lot of channels in MPEG-4 format), Night Package (a package of erotic TV channels) and channel of Russian Football Premier League.
+At 2010 Tricolor TV started broadcasting new packages of channels: Super Optimum (a lot of channels in MPEG-4 format), Night Package (a package of erotic TV channels) and channel of Russian Football Premier League.

 From February 2010 to 24 March 2012 Tricolor TV provided services of satellite internet access.

-By the end of 2011, Tricolor TV has become one of the leading companies at the Russian TV market with a subscriber base of 9 million subscribers and revenue 4.8 billion rubles.
+By the end of 2011 Tricolor TV has become one of the leading companies at the Russian TV market with a subscriber base of 9 million subscribers and revenue 4.8 billion rubles.
 By the end of March 2012 the number of subscribers Tricolor TV reached 10 million households, the total audience of the operator closer to 30 million people.

 Cancelled merger of Tricolor TV and NTV Plus (2009–2010)

-15 September 2009, it became known that Gazprom Media group signed with NSC memorandum, according to which part of the service and channel NTV Plus is available to subscribers of Tricolor TV.
+On September 15, 2009, it became known that Gazprom Media group signed with NSC memorandum, according to which part of the service and channel NTV Plus is available to subscribers of Tricolor TV.
 Interested in this transaction, the Federal Antimonopoly Service, as after the proposed transaction Gazprom Media would control 97% of satellite TV in Russia.
 Deal has not progressed.